 Some of the professors at RMC also take students of "faculty-led" trips for credit.
-An environmental studies professor has taken groups to the Galapagos Islands and Costa Rica, while a communications professor takes students to Ireland, and a philosophy professor travels to Israel.
+An environmental studies professor has taken groups to the Galapagos Islands and Costa Rica, while a communications professor takes students to Ireland.

 A study abroad experience looks excellent on your résumé after you finish college.
 Many employers, both public and private, look for graduates with unique experiences, wider world-views, and foreign languages.

 Curious?
 Come see Amber West Martin in the Office of International Programs, Morledge-Kimball Hall 5, or email email@example.com.